 A SIG is a group of OLLI members who share a common interest and would like to meet outside the normal OLLI classroom environment to discuss and enjoy their mutual interest while they socialize.

 Culinary Adventures is an OLLI Special Interest Group (SIG) for those who love food.
-It currently has about 70 members who choose which once-monthly events they would like to attend:
+It currently has over 100 members who choose which once-monthly events they would like to attend:

 Group coordination: The group has a three-person steering committee, and each month a different member of the committee takes responsibility for coordinating an adventure on a particular food-related topic.